-Joint Strategic Needs Assessment -JSNAs are developed jointly by local health and social care partners.
-They provide a detailed picture of health needs of the local population, usually focusing on a specific topic.
+Joint Strategic Needs Assessment - JSNAs are developed jointly by local health and social care partners.
+They provide a detailed picture of the current and future health and wellbeing needs of the local population.
 The information is used to identify actions that local agencies will need to take to improve the wellbeing of individuals and communities.

 Our annual reports on the health of the local population with recommendations for improving health.

 - The Roads to Wellbeing - Director's Annual Health Report 2017 (4MB pdf)